harshsinghcs/dyrectorio/CONTRIBUTING.md

 We have two persistent branches: main, develop.
 PRs are going into develop.
-The develop branch is always fast-forward mergable to main.
+The develop branch is always fast-forward mergable to the main.
 PR titles must follow the conventional commit guidelines.

-Release: a release commit is made to develop, package versions are bumped, develop is fast-forward merged into main.
+Release: a release commit is made to develop, package versions are bumped, develop is fast-forward merged into the main.
-Hotfix: in rare occassions, a hotfix/\*\* branch is created from main and the PR targets the main branch, develop must be rebased to main -- using rebase-onto.
+Hotfix: in rare occasions, a hotfix/\*\* branch is created from main and the PR targets the main branch, develop must be rebased to main -- using rebase-onto.

 ## Submit a Pull Request

-Branch naming convention is as following
+The branch naming convention is as following

 `TYPE/DESCRIPTION-DESCRIPTION`